AndyObtiva/glimmer-cs-gladiator/README.md

 ## Platforms

 - Mac: Gladiator works best on the Mac.
+That's how I normally use it.
-- Windows: Gladiator works well on Windows.
+- Windows: Gladiator works OK on Windows, but has a few annoying issues.
-- Linux: Gladiator works with handicaps on Linux (performing text editing operations causes scroll jitter)
+- Linux: Gladiator works with very bad handicaps on Linux (performing text editing operations causes scroll jitter)

 ## Pre-requisites